Necrotizing fasciitis: Medical imaging

 Necrotizing fasciitis is ideally a clinical diagnosis based on symptoms.
 Due to the need for rapid surgical treatment, the time delay in performing imaging is a major concern.
 Hence, imaging may not be needed if signs of a necrotizing infection are clear.
 However, due to the vague symptoms associated with the earlier stages of this disease, imaging is often useful in clarifying or confirming the diagnosis.

-Both CT scan and MRI are used to diagnose NF, but neither are sensitive enough to rule out necrotizing changes completely.
+Both CT and MRI scans are used to diagnose NF, but neither is sensitive enough to rule out necrotizing changes completely.